Meet Susannah. She was my first cat. And I had her declawed.

 I now live in a country where declawing is illegal and considered inhumane.
 I have to admit that before getting a cat in my new country I was a bit nervous about the clawing of furniture.
 As I never lived with a cat that wasn’t declawed I had no idea what to expect.
 I also have a vintage emerald green velvet sofa that I adore.

 But I decided I wanted to live with a cat in my home and that was more important than my sofa.
+Allowing my cat to be a cat and not mutilate their body.
 I’m happy to report my cats do not scratch my sofa or anything else in my home.
-It’s just not an issue.
-They have a variety of scratching posts of their own which they love to use.
+It’s just not an issue like I thought it would be.
+They have a variety of scratching posts of their own which they love to use throughout the day.
+I have noticed certain patterns like when I come home and they are excited they go directly to their post and scratch.
+They do the same when they wake up or after a play session.
 This DIY scratching vase I made is their favorite.
+I keep their nails trimmed using the Zen Clippers which also helps prevent unnecessary scratches.

 So what can you do?